 Venison Processing Workshop:

 This workshop guides participants through all the steps of taking a deer from whole animal to freezer-ready, packaged venison.
-The workshop team includes a professionally trained butcher, a restaurant owner/chef, and a cadre of experienced deer hunters.
-Participants leave the seminar with a recipe booklet, list of processing supplies, and an enhanced understanding of how to break down a white-tailed deer.
+The workshop team includes a professionally trained butcher and a cadre of experienced deer hunters.
+Participants leave the seminar with an enhanced understanding of how to break down a white-tailed deer.

 The Connecticut CE/FS Program receives 75% of its funds from the Federal Aid in Wildlife Restoration Program.
 The remaining 25% state match is derived by using the value of the services provided by the volunteer instructors.
 The Federal Aid in Wildlife Restoration Program is funded by the excise tax paid by sportsmen on rifles, shotgun, ammunition, handguns, and archery equipment.

 This program receives federal financial assistance from the U.S. Fish and Wildlife Service.